|Kelsey (& Other) Press

-Note spring, 2013: Our previous supplier of these parts has gone on to other endeavors.
-The parts shown in the photos below are no longer available from the source we relied on for so long.
-But we do plan to pursue fabrication of replacement parts with other foundries & machine shops as well as by making what we can here in our own little machine shop.
+Note, Autumn, 2015: Our previous supplier of these parts has gone on to other endeavors.
+The parts shown in the photos below are not currently available from the source we relied on for so long.

 Update November, 2014